 Following the reviewer’s suggestion, we have also moderated our claims regarding functional-anatomical specificity throughout the manuscript.
 For example, instead of claiming our results suggest additional “functional-anatomical specificity”, we instead say our results “demonstrate additional functional differences between sub-regions of MCC” (line 437).

-In addition, we have heeded suggestion to more prominently discuss the finding that “no region is selectively activated by a single psychological concept” by expanding and moving that discussion to the second paragraph in the discussion (Line 648).
+In addition, we have heeded suggestions to more prominently discuss the finding that “no region is selectively activated by a single psychological concept” by expanding and moving that discussion to the second paragraph in the discussion (Line 648).
 It now reads:

 While the present results provide valuable insights into the functional neuroanatomy of MFC, a number of important challenges remain for future research.
 Although the present analyses revealed distinct functional profiles for each region in MFC, it is notable that no region was selectively activated by a single psychological concept.
 This functional diversity is evident from the observation that at least two distinct topics significantly predict activation in each cluster, as well as our classifier’s poor ability to predict activation using only the single most strongly associated topic for each region.
 Our results suggest a complex many-to-many mapping between brain regions and cognitive processes, in in contrast to recent claims of functional selectivity in MFC (cf. Wager et al, in press).
 This heterogeneity is consistent with an enormous wealth of electrophysiological data demonstrating that virtually all areas of association cortex contain distinct, but overlapping, neuron populations with heterogeneous functional profiles (Shidara and Richmond, 2002; Sikes et al., 2008; Kvitsiani et al., 2013). “ – lines 471-482